-While boundary setting can be uncomfortable and sometimes incite conflicts, it can help your relationships grow and will help you stand up for what matters to you.
+While boundary setting can be uncomfortable and sometimes incites conflicts, it can help your relationships grow and will help you stand up for what matters to you.
 Nothing kills a relationship like resentment; without boundaries, resentment thrives like a weed.
-What brings couples closer together is the ability of each person to take responsibility for his or her own feelings, thoughts, and behaviors.
+What brings couples closer together is the ability of each person to take responsibility for his or her feelings, thoughts, and behaviors.
 The Safety Sandwich is a great tool for setting boundaries.

 If you can “sandwich” your boundary between two positive safety statements, you can provide an assurance of connection while articulating your needs.
 You need to make it clear that this boundary is important to you as well as the person with whom you are setting boundaries.
 Think of the safety statements as the 2 slices of bread, and the boundary as the filling or the meat of the issue.
 Here are a few examples to get started:

 “I love sharing what’s going on with you…” (safety statement)

 “…but I really need to process this by myself right now…” (boundary)

 “…Thank you for supporting me.” (safety statement)